A fine artist archiving the lineages and culture of San Francisco’s Harlem of the West.

 Biography

-Afatasi is a fine artist and archivist born, raised, and based in San Francisco.
-Her practice spans sculpture, metalwork, textiles, genealogy research, and social practice — operating as an integrated system dedicated to honoring ancestors, preserving living culture, and ensuring the cultural continuity of San Francisco's Harlem of the West.
-It is work born of urgency: the Great Migration community of San Francisco is the city's only consistently shrinking demographic, and Afatasi's practice is a direct response to that crisis.
+Afatasi is a fine artist and cultural archivist born, raised, and based in San Francisco.
+Her practice spans sculpture, metalwork, textiles, genealogy research, and social practice — operating as an integrated system rooted in a governing conviction she calls Fine Arts for Reparations.
+It is work born of urgency: the Great Migration community of San Francisco is the city’s only consistently shrinking demographic, and Afatasi’s practice is a direct, intergenerational response to that crisis.

-The granddaughter of an American steelworker and a daughter of the Great Migration, Afatasi works with scrap steel as both material and inheritance.
-Her fine arts practice transforms industrial remnants into monuments and relics of cultural memory — handcrafted works that carry documented history and ancestral presence into permanent public form.
-Her work is also informed by her Sāmoan heritage and grounded in fa'a Sāmoa — a cultural framework of respect, service, and relational responsibility — which guides her approach to monument-making as an act of reverence.
+The granddaughter of an American steelworker and a daughter of the Great Migration, she works with scrap steel as both material and inheritance — transforming industrial remnants into monuments and relics of cultural memory.
+Her work is also informed by her Sāmoan heritage and grounded in fa’a Sāmoa — a cultural framework of respect, service, and relational responsibility — which guides her approach to monument-making as an act of reverence.

 Her work is currently on view in Women of Afrofuturism at the SFO Museum, Terminal 1 at San Francisco International Airport, through September 2026.
 She is a 2025 recipient of the San Francisco Arts Commission Shaping Legacy grant.